gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 ## Configure Azure IoT Central Device Provisioning

 To connect a device to Azure IoT Hub or IoT Central a Device Connection string is required.
-For deployments of any scale you do not want to hard code the Azure IoT connection string as it would very quickly become unmanageable.
+For deployments of any scale, you do not want to hard code the Azure IoT connection string as it would very quickly become unmanageable.

 When you created the device in Azure IoT Central you used the immutable (unforgeable) Azure Sphere device ID.